 What is Dyslexia?

-Dyslexia is a term many of us have heard and we associate it with people who struggle with reading and writing or confuse b and d but few people know much about this neurological condition which affects 10-15% of the UK population.
+Dyslexia is a term many of us have heard of.
+When we hear it we think of people who struggle with reading and writing or confuse “b” and “d”.
+But how many people know much about this condition which affects 10-15% of the UK population?